Kongō Gumi

-Kongō Gumi Co., Ltd. (株式会社金剛組, Kabushiki Gaisha Kongō Gumi) is a Japanese construction company, purportedly founded in AD 578, making it the world's oldest documented company.
+Kongō Gumi Co., Ltd. (株式会社金剛組, Kabushiki Gaisha Kongō Gumi) is a Japanese construction company purportedly founded in AD 578, making it the world's oldest documented company.
 The company mainly worked on the design, construction, restoration, and repair of shrines, temples, castles, and cultural heritage buildings.
 While Kongō Gumi historically specialized in traditional architecture, increased competition from major construction companies due to the growing use of concrete in shrines and temples resulted in the company becoming a subsidiary of the Takamatsu Construction Group in January 2006.
+However, its continuity as a separate legal entity remains unbroken and uninterrupted.

 History

 Headquartered in Osaka, Kongō Gumi was a family-owned construction company for over 1,400 years.
 A 3 m 17th century scroll traces the 40 generations back to the company's start.
 It has continued operation through the founder's descendants.
 As with many distinguished Japanese families, sons-in-law often joined the clan and took the Kongō family name.
 This allowed the company to continue with the same name when there were no sons in a generation.
 Thus, through the years, the line has continued through either a son or a daughter.
 Another factor for the company's longevity is the Buddhist temple construction business, which has been a reliable mainstay due to millions of Buddhist adherents.
 Over the centuries, Kongō Gumi participated in the construction of many famous buildings, including the 16th century Osaka Castle.

 Kongō Gumi was one of the first construction companies in Japan to use concrete with wood to build temples after the Meiji Restoration.
 They also pioneered the use of computer-aided design (CAD) for temple design.

-The company fell on hard times and went into liquidation in January 2006, and was purchased by the Takamatsu Construction Group.
-Before its liquidation, it had as few as 100 employees.
+By the early 2000s the company had trouble servicing its debts, and in January 2006 its assets were purchased by the Takamatsu Construction Group.
+Before the acquisition, Kongō Gumi had as few as 100 employees.
 In 2005 it had annual revenue of ¥7.5 billion (US$70 million), and it still specialized in building Buddhist temples.
 The last president was Masakazu Kongō, the 40th Kongō to lead the firm.
 As of December 2024, Kongō Gumi continues to operate as a wholly owned subsidiary of the Takamatsu Construction Group.